Ambeco/async/README.md

 The [ExecutorServices](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ExecutorService.html)
  produce Java7 Futures.

-Guava produced [ListenableFuture], which allows listeners, which is a huge step, but they're a awkward about handling exceptions, and you have to use [ListeningExecutorService](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/util/concurrent/ListeningExecutorService.html) everywhere, which is slightly inconvenient.
+Guava produced [ListenableFuture](https://github.com/google/guava/wiki/ListenableFutureExplained), which allows listeners, which is a huge step, but they're a awkward about handling exceptions, and you have to use [ListeningExecutorService](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/util/concurrent/ListeningExecutorService.html) everywhere, which is slightly inconvenient.
 Also, since async programming is hard, people just keep calling the blocking .get() method, which half defeats the point of using features to start with.